grongierisc/kong-ee-training/README.md

 </tr>
 </table>

-Here we retrive the global variable "service_crud_name".
+Here we retrieve the global variable "service_crud_name".

 Then, use it in the actual call.